 Our Team's Favorite Apps

-At Outside Source, we’re a mix of app developers, software engineers, designers, and brand-builders.
+At Outside Source, we’re a mix of app developers, software engineers, UX designers, and strategists.
 These are a few of our favorite apps.

 “It’s a mobile and desktop app that allows me to keep track of everything in one place.
 From work tasks to home tasks, to random ideas, I can easily get my thoughts out of my head and onto a to-do list — even when I’m offline.”